FaceTime Cellular Data: Use FaceTime Without WiFi

 You need a few simple things before you start a call on mobile data.
 For Apple’s basics, read: Use FaceTime.
 See the checklist for details:

-• An active data plan on SIM or eSIM.
+- An active mobile service and data plan on SIM or eSIM.

 If traveling, Data Roaming is only available if your pack includes it.